 Watercraft on Your Premises

-If the customer demands compensation from your firm for his son's injury, your liability policy should cover the claim.
+If the customer demands compensation from your firm for his injury, your liability policy should cover the claim.

 No Coverage for Damage to the Boat